Tupton Hall School: Grammar school

 Tupton Hall was founded as a Tupton Hall Grammar School in 1936 as a secondary school in the Clay Cross area on a site purchased by the Derbyshire Education Committee in 1929.
 In 1936, the school moved to its present site, formerly occupied by the mansion Tupton Hall.
 The original building was designed by G.H.
 Widdows, the county architect, and it was opened by Oliver Stanley, the Secretary of State for Education.

 Comprehensive school

 From 1967 to 1969, many new buildings were constructed to prepare for the transformation to becoming a much larger comprehensive school (750 pupils at the grammar school became 1,800 at the new comprehensive).
 The new school opened in 1969.
 The remodelled school was well regarded as an architectural achievement using the CLASP system which allowed standard components for school construction.
-Nicholas Pevsner described it as "one of the best uses of the CLASP system for school buildings in the country ... creating a village type atmosphere" Architects were George Grey & Partners in association with D.S.
+Nikolaus Pevsner described it as "one of the best uses of the CLASP system for school buildings in the country ... creating a village type atmosphere".
+Architects were George Grey & Partners in association with D.S.
 Davies (county architect).

 The school was severely run down by the new millennium and the new school opened in Easter 2003.